Log in

 • Program Conduct: Participants are expected to be patient, respectful, and cooperative.
 Please note that program procedures and requirements are subject to change as the program continues to develop.

-• Mandatory Training: Attendance at the Incubation & Embryology Teacher Training Zoom session hosted by Cornell Cooperative Extension on February 10th at 5:00 pm is mandatory.
+• Mandatory Zoom Training: Attendance at the Incubation & Embryology (I&E) Teacher Training Zoom session hosted by Cornell Cooperative Extension on February 10th at 5:00 pm is required.
 This training is essential for program success.
 Participants unable to attend must contact Zoe at zrl7@cornell.edu prior to the session.
+The zoom link will be provided in your welcome email after your registration is complete.
+If you cannot attend live, the recording will be sent to you, but you MUST watch the recording before you receive your eggs.

-• Manual Review: Participants must thoroughly review the Hatching Chicks Manual before beginning the program.
+• Manual Review: Participants must thoroughly review the Hatching Chicks Manual prior to beginning the program.

-• Kit Pickup: Incubation kits must be collected from Cornell Cooperative Extension, 18 Seward Ave, Suite 300, Middletown, NY, on the assigned pickup date.
+• Kit Pickup: Incubation kits must be picked up by teacher or staff enrolled in the program from Cornell Cooperative Extension, 18 Seward Ave, Suite 300, Middletown, NY, on the assigned pickup date.

 • Shared Folder Access: Participants will receive an invitation to a shared Box folder.
 Acceptance of this invitation is required.
 The folder contains essential instructional materials and allows collaboration among participating teachers.